NexOptic Technology (CVE:NXO) Stock Price Down 25% – Here’s Why

 NexOptic Technology Corp.
-(CVE:NXO – Get Free Report)’s share price was down 25% on Monday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 260,090 shares were traded during trading, an increase of 242% from the average daily volume of 75,955 shares.
+(CVE:NXO – Get Free Report)’s stock price dropped 25% on Saturday .
+The company traded as low as C$0.01 and last traded at C$0.02.
+Approximately 219,300 shares changed hands during trading, an increase of 166% from the average daily volume of 82,576 shares.
 The stock had previously closed at C$0.02.

 NexOptic Technology Corp., a technology company, develops artificial intelligence and imaging products.
 It engages in developing All Light Intelligent Imaging Solutions (ALIIS), a suite of intelligent imaging solution that processes raw images and video in real time; and NexCompress technological solutions.